trinodb/trino/docs/src/main/sphinx/connector/hive-security.rst

 * ``mask`` (optional): mask expression applied to column.
 * ``mask_environment`` (optional): environment use during mask evaluation.

-Filter and Mask Environment
+Filter and mask environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * ``user`` (optional): username for checking permission of subqueries in mask.

-Session Property Rules
+Session property rules
 ----------------------

 These rules govern who may set session properties.